adam12/ruby-html-elements/README.md

 I expected the StringScanner approach to be faster but it was actually slower than the gsub approach.
 I haven't looked into why.

+## Backreference scanner

+The [BackrefScanner][4] uses a regular expression + gsub! and is of comparable speed to the other regular expression scanner, but tracks references and can theoretically handle nested HTML elements more correctly.

 ## Using another library

 The project [Selma][selma] is interesting, and is a wrapper around [lol-html][lol-html] which is also interesting.